Last Update: 3/13/2026

 Learn more about how you can thrive in this position

-Being a counselor is considered "Stable" because it relies heavily on human skills like empathy, listening, and building trust—things AI can't fully replicate.
-While AI tools can help with routine tasks like scheduling or providing basic information, the deep, personal connection between counselors and their clients remains essential.
+This career is labeled as "Stable" because it relies heavily on human skills like empathy, active listening, and building trust, which are difficult for AI to replicate.
+While AI tools can help with simple tasks like scheduling and data analysis, the core of counseling involves personal interaction that machines can't fully replace.

 Read full analysisContributing Sources